dauchat/deepwind2025/README.md

-Thie repository presents the full research of the Deepwind 2025 poster and article : Grid and Market Impacts of 10 GW Norwegian Offshore Wind using the PowerGAMA model
+Grid and Market Impacts of 10 GW Norwegian Offshore Wind using the PowerGAMA model

 Authors : Liam Dauchat (1,2) and Magnus Korpås (1)